Talha404x/CRTA-Notes/README.md

 ## Repository Structure

--Introduction
+- Introduction
--Lab Setup
+- Lab Setup
--External-Operations
+- External-Operations
--Network-Pivoting
+- Network-Pivoting
--Active Directory
+- Active Directory
--Privilege Escalation
+- Privilege Escalation
--Credential-Access
+- Credential-Access
--Lateral Movement
+- Lateral Movement
--Kerberos-Attacks
+- Kerberos-Attacks
--Persistence
+- Persistence

 ## Disclaimer

 These notes are intended for educational purposes only and should only be applied in authorized environments.